After Implant Placement: Home Care

 Initial Gauze Dressings:

-Place this along the surgical site, hold pressure for 30 minutes to stop bleeding.
+Place this alongside the surgical site, hold pressure for 30 minutes to stop bleeding.

 Do not disturb the surgical area today.
 Do NOT rinse vigorously or probe the area with any objects or your fingers.
 DO NOT SMOKE for at least 48 hours, since it is detrimental to healing.